Noncentral t-distribution: Use in power analysis

 Similar applications of the noncentral t-distribution can be found in the power analysis of the general normal-theory linear models, which includes the above one sample t-test as a special case.

 Use in tolerance intervals

 One-sided normal tolerance intervals have an exact solution in terms of the sample mean and sample variance based on the noncentral t-distribution.
-This enables the calculation of a statistical interval within which, with some confidence level, a specified proportion of a sampled population falls.
+This enables the calculation of a statistical tolerance limit below which, with some confidence level, a specified proportion of a sampled population falls.

+Let $X$ be a random normal variable with unknown population mean and variance, and let a sample of size $n$ yield sample mean $\overline{x}$ and sample standard deviation $s$.
+The probability that the proportion of $X$ values lying below limit $L$ is at least $p$ is given by the noncentral t-CDF: